Andrew-Klaas/threaded_client_server/README.md

   // Request SHA1 hash of the "blob" data from node1 node2.ReqHash("127.0.0.1","3490", "SHA1", blob);
   ```
-Example output with Hash of 1 MiB:
+Example output with hash of 1 MiB:
 ```
 Node 1, Server Starting on 3490
 Node 2, Server Starting on 3491